Who We Are

 AmTech's staff has included professionals in law, finance, software, and various fields of technology.

 AmTech's first five years were focused on researching legal and policy issues affecting partnering between federal agencies and the private sector.
 By 1994, the flexible legal agreement AmTech developed and advocated as a new way of doing business – the Joint Sponsored Research Agreement (JSRA) - was adopted by NASA, and elements were being widely utilized by other federal agencies.
 Thereafter, AmTech shifted emphasis from policy research to implementation.
-At NASA’s request, AmTech turned its primary attention to forming three important government-industry partnerships in the aeronautics field, each worth more than $100 million dollars.
+NASA entrusted AmTech with forming three important government-industry partnerships in the aeronautics field, each worth more than $100 million dollars.
 Until 1999, AmTech was mainly involved in developing these partnerships and managing their legal, administrative, and collaborative aspects.

-Partnerships AmTech Negotiated and Acted as General Manager
+Partnerships AmTech Negotiated and Acted as Alliance Manager

 • Environmental Research Aircraft and Sensor Technology – ERAST Alliance (1994-2004).